nikhnik/Library_Management/README.md

 </ul>
 <li><strong>Book Management:</strong>
 <ul>
-<li>Students and teachers can search for available books by title, author, or genre.</li>
+<li>Students and teachers can search for available books by genre.</li>
 <li>Librarians can add new books and update the details of existing books in the library database.</li>
 </ul>
 <li><strong>Book Issuance:</strong>